Links

 Click the "Insert Variable" button.
 A variable menu will open.
 As you can see, we suggest the last saved variable by default.
 Every variable has a name and length-limited value presented below the name.
 You can open the drop-down menu to select another variable from the list.
 Available variables will be discussed in another chapter.
 Now we will focus on how to insert our saved variable into the designated input.

-When you open the "insert variable" menu the insert variable mode is now "On" for the selected variable.
+When you open the "Insert variable" menu the insert variable mode is now active for the selected variable.
 Now let's move on to the web application we're testing.

 If you have an input that you want to automatically fill and you have opened the Insert Variable menu with the selected variable, you can simply click on an input to fill it with a value.